bensalilijames/Clash/Assets/AstarPathfindingProject/Readme.txt

 Documentation for the system can be found at:
 	http://www.arongranberg.com/astar/docs/

+Documentation can also be found in the Documentation.zip file included in the project.

 A Get Started Guide can be found here:
 	http://www.arongranberg.com/astar/docs/getstarted.php
 	(eventually updated URL can be found by adding the Pathfinder component to some GameObject and go to Inspector -> About -> Documentation)